dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 * No null values or special characters can be in these fields before attempting to create a new redistricting plan.

 ## For More Information:
-Students must be geocoded by residence in order to perform redistricting and to obtain realistic projections (using the SchoolSite Projection Extension).
+Students must be geocoded by residence in order to perform redistricting and to obtain realistic projections (using the SchoolSite Pro Projection Extension).
 For more information on how to geocode, see the ArcGIS help file or the Getting to Know ArcGIS manual.